hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 ### Types definition

 We defined that the response type of the action is `auth0_profile`.
 So what do we want in return from the Auth0 API?
-We want the `id`, `email` and `picture` fields which aren't stored on our database so far.
+We want the `id`, `email`, and `picture` fields that aren't stored on our database so far.

 ```
 type auth0_profile {